benjaminlread/benjaminlread/research/research.md

 ## Local Democracy in Taiwan

 In Taiwan, as elsewhere, studies of democracy focus most on the national level.
 Here, I examine democratic practices and processes at the local level, particularly cities.
 The campaigns and activities of city councilors and neighborhood leaders provide a window on the workings of Taiwan's political system in ways that connect with ordinary people's lives.
-I'm still in the early stages of this project, actively conducting fieldwork.
+I'm still in the early stages of this project, actively conducting fieldwork and building on my earlier work on grassroots politics.

 + "Neighborhood Politics in Taipei: Democracy at the Most Local Level," a chapter in an in-progress volume, <u>Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy,</u> edited by Ashley Esarey and Ryan Dunch.